gjohl/swb_ecco/README.md

 ### 3.1.
 Data Ingestion

 The `data_ingestion` subdirectory has the data loader classes to ingest data from different sources.
-The general idea (this is a work-in-progress subject to change as we discover more about the data requirements) is to have a common API for the different sources.
+The general idea is to have a common API for the different sources.
+(This specific API is a work-in-progress and is subject to change as we discover more about the data requirements.)

 The typical use case for each would be to call the `retrieve_normalised_data` method.